brettbeat/brettbeat/README.md

 ### Hi there, I'm Brett 👋

-## I'm a student, athlete, and collaborater!
+## I'm a student, athlete, and collaborater

 I attend UC San Diego and I'm working towards a degree in Mathematics-Computer Science.
 I love working with others to solve problems!